Lately, I have become acutely sensitive to the amount of time we spend talking about money in our everyday life.

 Try it and see!

 You’ve made it through the hardest years of your life.
 Isn’t it time to stop the struggle?
 You have what you have and, guess what, it will be enough!
-You have always made it.
+So far, you have made it with what you’ve had.
 You are a survivor.

 I’m anticipating some backlash about this article, because people who don’t have as much as they’d like, or need, are obsessed with how they’re going to make it.
 Please do share your experiences about NOT talking about money.
 What are your favorite “replacement” topics of conversation?
 Give them a try!